uw-dims/dims-ad/source/dimsarchitecturaldesign.rst

 DIMS architectural design
 =========================

+.. note:: TBD

    This section shall be divided into the following paragraphs to describe the DIMS architectural design.
 If part or all of the design depends upon system states or modes, this dependency shall be indicated.
 If design information falls into more than one paragraph, it may be presented once and referenced from the other paragraphs.
-Design conventions needed to understand the design shall be presented or referenced.b
+Design conventions needed to understand the design shall be presented or referenced.

 .. _PRISEMHardwareLayoutDiagram: